COLUMBIA — Some nights the glass slipper just doesn’t fit.

 Both offenses struggled as the game quickly turned into a defensive contest.
 The Falcons became good at intercepting the long pass from Irmo and stalling the Jackets’ momentum.

-Nation Ford’s offense sputtered some as the breakaways that had got them to this point in the playoffs weren’t available due to a stingy Yellow Jackets defense.
+Nation Ford’s offense sputtered some as the breakaways that got them to this point in the playoffs weren’t available because of a stingy Yellow Jackets defense.